 Memorial weekend retreat

-The experience blends nature, community, and hands-on creativity, featuring a series of textile-based workshops ranging from screen printing and natural dyeing to block printing and sun dyeing.
-Meals are centered around connection, with a standout four-course dinner by chef Amy Karp, whose approach emphasizes seasonal ingredients and shared experiences, alongside more casual moments like a pizza party and campfire dinners.
-Guests can also enjoy morning yoga, a curated bar program, and a lakeside sauna experience with SaunaGuus, creating a balance of activity and relaxation.
-With amenities like a hot tub, sauna—and a thoughtfully paced schedule of workshops, meals, and downtime—the retreat is designed as an immersive, community-driven weekend in nature.
+This campy weekend experience blends nature, community, and hands-on creativity, featuring a series of textile-based workshops ranging from screen printing and natural dyeing to block printing and sun dyeing.
+Meals are centered around connection, with a standout four-course dinner by Chef Amer, whose approach emphasizes seasonal ingredients and shared experiences, alongside more casual moments like a pizza party and campfire dinners.
+Guests can also enjoy morning yoga, a curated bar program, and a 20 person pondside sauna experience with SaunaGuus, creating a balance of activity and relaxation.
+With amenities like a hot tub, sauna and a thoughtfully paced schedule of workshops, meals, and downtime, the retreat is designed as an immersive, community-driven weekend in nature.

 What to Expect